 The University of York was founded in 1963 on principles of excellence, equality and opportunity for all.
-Today, equality of opportunity and inclusivity remain fundamental to the vision and values of the University, as set out in the University Plan and supporting strategies.
+Today, equality of opportunity and inclusivity remain fundamental to the vision and values of the University, as set out in the Mission and strategies:the University Plan.

 The University of York's approach to equality is informed by information gathered in a number of different ways; principle methods include via consultation, forums and surveys held with staff and students, feedback on services, equality progress reports, analysis of data on both staff and students and comparison with appropriate benchmarks, issues arising in committees, outcomes of complaints and the results of Equality Impact Assessments.

 The information gathered is key in evidencing to the University where it needs to focus in order to continue to improve and develop its work on equality.
-Once appropriate action to address an equality concern is identified, actions are incorporated into appropriate plans/schemes (for example those accompanying the equality schemes on disability, gender and race and the Staff Survey) and progress against the action plans is monitored by the appropriate committee/office.
+Once appropriate action to address an equality concern is identified, actions are incorporated into appropriate plans/priorities/objectives (for example, Athena SWAN Action Plan, Staff Survey) and progress is monitored by the appropriate committee/office.
 The Equality and Diversity Committee and University Council play a key role in overseeing the University’s progress on equality.

 The University's work on equality is underpinned by its policies, schemes and strategies in key areas: